 The CE Exam is a visit with the Social Security doctor.
 If Social Security would like you to go to an CE, they will write you a letter and let you know when and where.
 You can learn all about how CE exams work and what happens at an exam here: How To Hang with the Social Security Doctor

-If you are the kind of person who likes to prepare, you’re in luck.
-There are plenty of things you can do ahead of time to help things go well.
+You do not have to do anything special to get ready for the CE.
+If you are the kind of person who likes to prepare, there are a few things you do to help things go well:

 Make a List

 It may help you to bring a list with you.
 This can help you make sure you don’t forget anything important.
 If the doctor asks you these questions, you can read the list, or you can hand them the list: